sgodlewski23/College-Portfolio/README.md

 # College-Portfolio
-These are a few of my coding projects that I created in college.
+These are a few of my coding projects that I coded in college.